 The group’s commitment in wanting to change this situation, led from informal meetings to a committee that strived to make a difference for these young peoples lives.
 Thus Vision Homes Association was born.

-Over twenty years on, Vision Homes Association is a non-profit making organisation, (registered charity number 1017893).
-The organisation is governed by a board of trustees who meet regularly and ensure that VHA is fulfilling the aims of the charity.
+We are a non-profit making organisation, (registered charity number 1017893) governed by a board of trustees who meet regularly and ensure that VHA is fulfilling its charitable aims.